wpmarble/salah/README.md

 Begin by downloading the whole replication archive from Dataverse or Github, unzipping it if necessary, and setting your working directory in R/Stata to the base folder in the replication archive.
 All paths in the scripts are relative to this base directory.

-The code for reproducinig the results (including tables and figures) in the main text and appendix is in the `code` folder.
+The code for reproducing the results (including tables and figures) in the main text and appendix is in the `code` folder.
 Almost all of the code is in R, with the exception of two Stata do-files in the hate crime analysis section.

 The code has 4 parts:
   1. hate crime analysis